On symmetric Willmore surfaces in spheres II: the orientation reversing case: Amendment and correction to: ``On symmetric Willmore surfaces in spheres I: the orientation preserving case"[Differ. Geom. Appl. 43 (2015) 102-129]

+This notational issue only occurs in Theorem 4.1 and Theorem 4.11 of \cite{DoWa-sym1}. $(\mathrm{B})$.
+We would also like to take this opportunity to correct some factors occurring in Example 5.3 of \cite{DoWa-sym1} : In this example, we considered examples of branched isotropic Willmore surfaces with positive genus.
+To obtain the condition $f_1'f_4'+f_2'f_3'=0$, the meromorphic differentials in (5.4) of \cite{DoWa-sym1} should satisfy the relations:

+Here $\dd\mathbf{f}$, $\mathbf{h}\dd\mathbf{f}$ and $\mathbf{h}^2\dd\mathbf{f}$ are linearly independent meromorphic 1-forms on a compact Riemann surface $M$ with no residues and no periods (see the proof of the main theorem in \cite{Yang}).
+And the equation (5.5) of \cite{DoWa-sym1} should be

-Using $g_3=-f_1f_4-f_2f_3$, it is straightforward to verify that these equations are equivalent to \eqref{eq-iso-rp2}. \end{proof} { {\bf Acknowledgements}\ \ Part of this work was done when the second named author visited the Department of Mathematics of Technische Universit\"{a}t M\"{u}nchen.
+$t_0\in\C^*$.
+Then the resulting (branched) Willmore surface $y$ is globally defined on $M$.
+Moreover, by Theorem 1.3 of \cite{Wa4}, we have:\begin{enumerate} \item $y$ is not conformally equivalent to any minimal surface in any space form when $ t_0\not\in\R$;\item $y$ is conformally equivalent to some minimal surface in $S^4$ when $t_0>0$; \item$y$ is conformally equivalent to some minimal surface in $\mathbb{H}^4$ when $t_0<0$ . \end{enumerate} { {\bf Acknowledgements} The authors are thankful to Prof. David Brander for the helps in the drawing of pictures.
+Part of this work was done when the second named author visited the Department of Mathematics of TU-M\" unchen.
 He would like to express his sincere gratitude for both the hospitality and financial support.
-The second named author was partly supported by the Project 11201340 of NSFC and the Fundamental Research Funds for the Central Universities.}
+The second named author was partly supported by the Project 11571255 and 11831005 of NSFC.
+Some of the visits were supported partially by a grant for the Project Centered Exchange Program between the State of Bavaria and P.R.
+China.